JY-AI-Tech/CrackDataset/README.md

 &ensp; &ensp; &ensp; &ensp; As far as we have surveyed, crack datasets available on internet are mostly focused on roads and building walls, which usually do not involved with very complex textures.
-Besides that, images in those datasets are mostly captured by consumer's devices like cellphones, with little restrictions on capture distance or angles, and all that makes pixel resolutions vary.
+Besides that, images in those datasets are mostly captured by consumer's devices like cellphone, with little restrictions on photo distance, angles or lighting conditions, and all that makes pixel resolution as well as image quality vary a lot.
 Meanwhile, our country's guiding principles on building structures' visual inspection holds a standard that cracks with width above 0.1mm should all be noticed.

-&ensp; &ensp; &ensp; &ensp; So, we published our crack dataset DroneCapturedTinyCrackDataset( DCTCD ) to solve problems all above.
-Our dataset is obtained with our company's drones which is designed for accurate crack detection in unreachable places like bridge beams or pier inner walls,lightning devices are equipped for all day usage.
+&ensp; &ensp; &ensp; &ensp; So, we published our crack dataset DroneCapturedTinyCrackDataset( DCTCD ) to meet shortage above.
+Our dataset is obtained with our company's drones which is designed for accurate crack detection in unreachable places like bridge beams or pier inner walls,lighting devices are also equipped for all day usage.
 Besides, photo distances and angle are controlled to ensure 0.1mm resolution per pixel highest.
 Complex textures like scrawls, efflorenscenes are involved, as well as image degradation factors like motion blur, defocus blur, ISO